Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Introduction

 \section{Introduction}

 Phase transitions, the processes by which the microscopic order of a system spontaneously changes, are of fundamental importance to many scientific fields, not only in chemistry and condensed matter physics \cite{Papon2002} where the concept finds its origins, but also in cosmology \cite{Linde1979}, cell biology \cite{Pollack2008}, and economics \cite{Stanley2002}.
-In thermodynamic terms, phase transitions can be broadly classified into first- and second-order phase transitions.
-First-order phase transitions are characterized by a discontinuity in the entropy, whereas second-order transitions feature a continuous, but not smooth, change in entropy which creates a discontinuity in the specific heat.
-Alternatively one may understand phase transitions in terms of the order parameter, which quantifies the degree to which the system exhibits long-range correlations in a physical quantity specific to the system (e.g.,~density, magnetic moment, etc.) \cite{Landau1937}.
+One may understand phase transitions in terms of an order parameter, which quantifies the degree to which the system exhibits long-range correlations in a physical quantity specific to the system (e.g.,~density, magnetic moment, etc.) \cite{landau2013statistical,burmistrov2025statistical}.
 Such classification naturally gives rise to a length scale known as the correlation length, over which the system is ordered.
 A general feature of second-order phase transitions is the divergence of the system's correlation length at a critical temperature, representing the change from a disordered system (correlated only at very small distances) to one with long-range order.

 Correlation cannot spread throughout a system instantaneously.
 Shortly after the system crosses the critical temperature, the equilibrium correlation length is limited by the speed at which information propagates through the system.
 In a discussion of phase transitions in the early universe, Kibble \cite{Kibble1976} noted that correlation in a field, such as the scalar Higgs field, must be limited by causality since information cannot propagate faster than the speed of light.
 This implied the existence of cosmic domains where field correlations may only exist within the domain.
 Because each domain develops independently from every other, the expectation value of the field in each domain will be independent.
 Correlation in the Higgs field spreads as these causally disconnected domains propagate outward at the speed of light.
 As the field evolves in time, the topology of the initial domain structure may be such that topological defects, such as domain walls, cosmic strings, or monopoles persist.